KOSASIH/PromoteOneself/README.md

  - commands - This is a list of commands with arguments that the plugin will watch for when dealing with 'command' type aims
  - defaultTarget - This is the default target that players start on when they first join the promotion tree
  - alwaysSaveFiles - This turns on or off the saving of files that are suspected to be malformed when the game loads (saving these files may wipe their contents and this option doesn;t effect every in-game command: if a file is suspected to be malformed, the server should be stopped and the file should be backed up and fixed)
+ - remindOnJoin - This sets whether the plugin will send a reminder message to each player when it joins or not

 Aims are defined in this file in the section called 'aims'.
 An example 'aims' section is shown below:
 ```yaml